OrF8/Hanoi-Towers/README.md

 # Hanoi-Towers
-A small Hanoi Towers game with GUI
+A small Hanoi Towers solver with GUI